SudoWeezy/Python_Work/README.md

 # Python_Work
-Migration and update from repository Matlab_Work to Python
+Learning Python, Migration and update from some Matlab Project